ASA Section on the Sociology of Consumers and Consumption Distinguished Publication Award for 2018

 The Sociology of Consumers and Consumption Section Student Paper Award goes to the graduate student whose paper makes the best original contribution to the understanding of ideas about, and practices of, consumption.
 The sociology of consumption, broadly defined, includes subjects dealing with theoretical and/or empirical questions related to consumers, commodities, and/or consumer markets, and engages with a larger body of research on these topics.
 As long as the central focus is consumption, the paper may be influenced by other disciplines and sub-fields (e.g., sociology of culture, sociology of the body, environmental sociology, political sociology, economic sociology).
 The competition is open to both published and unpublished article-length papers (roughly 25 pages in length, not including tables or references) written by a graduate student in the last two years (2016 to 2018).
 The committee will accept sole-authored and multiple-authored papers as long as the applicant is the lead or senior author.
 No student-faculty collaborations can be accepted.
 The author must have been a student at the time the article was accepted for publication.
 The Committee will select the paper that demonstrates the most thoughtful, competent or innovative analysis of a theoretical or empirical issue bearing upon some aspect of the sociology of consumption.
 Please submit all papers via SocArXive by March 30, 2018.

-Nominations should be submitted through SocArXiv, by uploading the paper to the archive and sending an email with the link to the award committee chair.
+Nominations can be submitted through SocArXiv, by uploading the paper to the archive and sending an email with the link to the award committee chair.
 For instructions, see this tutorial: http://bit.ly/2y7hHn3.
 You only need to follow Step 1, “Sharing your paper,” to generate the link for submitting a nomination.
-As a reminder, because of our section’s participation in this program, SocArXiv will award $400 for travel expenses to the winner of the award.
+If a paper submitted to SocArXiv wins a section award, notify firstname.lastname@example.org and SocArXiv will give the authors $250.

 Send your SocArXiv link to Ashley Mears (chair) (email@example.com)